Finite group actions on Kervaire manifolds: The proof of Theorem A

 refining the equivariant intersection form.
 The quadratic refinement $q$ is given by the framing at the identity element of $\cy{2} = \{1, \tau\}$, and by the Browder-Livesay cohomology operation \cite[\S 4]{browder-livesay1} at the non-trivial element $\tau$.

 Hence we have an element of $L_{2l}(\bbZ[\bbZ/2],+)$, as discussed in \cite[\S 5]{wall-book}.
 By \cite[\S 13A]{wall-book}, there are isomorphisms via the inclusion or projection map

 The Arf invariant of $(\NN ,f)$ is the sum of the Arf invariant of the form on the $\Lambda$-free part, and the Arf invariant of the hyperbolic form on $ \bbZ_{+}\oplus \bbZ_{+}$.
 We may choose the splitting of the equivariant intersection form so that the Arf invariant on the free part is zero.
-Then by equivariant framed surgery, the $\Lambda$-free summand can be removed, and the new smooth manifold $(\NN ',f')$ will be PL-homeomorphic to $\MK^{4k+2}$. \end{proof}
+Then by equivariant framed surgery, the $\Lambda$-free summand can be removed.
+The new smooth framed manifold $(\NN ',f')$ has a smooth, free, frame-preserving involution, and $(\NN', f')$ is framed diffeomorphic to $(\NN, f)$ by Proposition \ref{prop:freedman}. \end{proof}

 We now consider part (ii) of Theorem A.